rebeccaebarnes/sql_analysis/README.md

 Use examples include comparing data in a view to those in a table derived from a star schema, or comparing results from a table derived from an external source to a table built via ETL.

+## Installation
+You can install sql_test directly from [pypi](https://pypi.org/project/sql-test/) using `pip install sql-test`.

+Once installed, the files `sql_secrets.py` and `sql_config.py` provide examples of how the SQLAlchemy engines can be configured.
+These files should be customized for personal use.
+When customizing the files **do not** rename them or move them.
+Doing so will cause errors with any future updates.

 ## Main Features

 - **Class: SQLTest**